 - Tax lawyers sometimes break up their career by spending time working for the government, notably the IRS.

 - The Trump administration has made tax reform a key policy.
-In 2017 the President signed the US Tax Cuts and Jobs Act bill, cutting corporate tax from 35% to 21%.
-The measures were intended as a means to encourage the market and stimulate the economy, though the bill has attracted critics on both side of the aisle and the changes are expected to add more than $1.5 trillion to public debt over the next decade.
+In 2017 the President signed the US Tax Cuts and Jobs Act, cutting corporate tax from 35% to 21%.
+This and other measures are intended as a means to encourage the market and stimulate the economy, though the bill has attracted critics on both side of the aisle.
+One interesting fallout from the cuts is that capital expenditure has grown for a couple of quarters since they were made.

-- Oil giant BP expects a one-off $1.5 billion charge as a result of tax reforms, which will affect its liabilities and deferred assets.
-Like many multinational companies, BP expects the new tax regime to be positive for its balance sheet in the long-run.
+- Oil giant BP took a $1.5 billion charge as a result of the tax reforms, which affected its liabilities and deferred assets.
+In the long run however, like many multinational companies, BP expects the new tax regime to be positive for its balance sheet.

 - Globally, there has been more cooperation regarding tax havens and information exchange to address the role of businesses in eroding countries’ tax bases.
-So far, 113 jurisdictions have Foreign Account Tax Compliance Act agreements with the IRS to some degree, which has helped create greater lines of communication between the IRS and foreign financial firms.
+So far more than 100 jurisdictions have Foreign Account Tax Compliance Act agreements with the IRS, which has helped create greater lines of communication between the IRS and foreign financial firms.
 The IRS's offshore voluntary disclosure program allows overseas account holders to rectify any tax shortcomings, thus warding off the threat of penalty action.

 - The US is the only major economy not to have a value-added tax (VAT) system.
-However, there is a belief among some experts that a federal VAT system could be introduced in future.
+However, there is a belief among some experts that a federal VAT system could be and should be introduced in the future.

 What top tax lawyers advise

 “It’s important to keep your eyes and ears open to make sure you understand everything about the transaction so your advice is the most effective it can be.”